Skip to main content

 These utilities will make a block have a minimum of 50vh or 100dvh.

-h-100dvh is new in Codebase v.5.2.11.
-You want to allow for iOS/iPadOS Safari’s retractable toolbars, so it’s really device viewport height h-100dvh that you need.
-But the alias h-100vh is still present for backwards compatability with Codebase 5.x, and in case you forget.
+You want to allow for iOS/iPadOS Safari’s retractable toolbars, so it’s really device viewport height not viewport height that you need.

 Heights